Three Feathers: Plot

 The film follows the journey of three young Dene men from the Northwest Territories after they commit a crime and are sentenced.

 Flinch, Bryce, and Rupert were on a robbing spree in their hometown until one night when everything went wrong and they caused serious injuries to a respected Elder.
 Their community is angry and demands justice, but instead of being sent away to jail, they young men are sentenced through a traditional sentencing circle.

 They are sent live on the land with two Elders, Irene and Raymond, for nine months, where they must learn how to take care of the land and how to take care of each other.
 In the beginning the men rebel, but they soon come to see the value in the teachings they receive from the Elders and the land.

-The Elders share their teachings, gently guiding the young men to become responsible and competent.
-They show them how to learn from the land, and help them reconnect with their traditional language and cultural traditions.
-Indigenous values of respect, kindness, and sharing underlie everything they do.
+The Elders teach the young men practical skills and encourage them to take on greater responsibility.
+They also provide instruction about the land, traditional language, and cultural practices.
+Their teaching emphasizes Indigenous values including respect, kindness, and sharing.

 After spending nearly a year on the land, Flinch, Bryce, and Rupert return to their community, hopeful that their apology and their changed ways will be enough to right the harm they caused.
 But will the community accept them and forgive them?

 Three Feathers: The Movie explores the power and grace of restorative justice and the cultural legacy that can empower future generations.